 1. I'm trying to motivate and defend a version of presentism--that I call 'Existence Presentism'.
 This involves discussions of temporal passage, successful reference to the past, change, and how we should understand the connection between philosophy and science.

 2. I argue (in a few places) that that not all truths require ground.
 I'm now looking to do more on this, spelling out which truths do need ground, and defending my initial arguments from some recent attacks in the literature.
+My book 'Truth and the World' spells out quite a bit of my thinking on this topic.

 3. I'm interested in the idea that one thing might exist 'in virtue of' or 'because of' some others.
 So, for instance, a table might be said to exist 'in virtue of' its parts.
 How can we make sense of this claim?
 In this project I've been writing and thinking about the notions of priority, dependence, fundamentality and explanation.